 Gretchen, you didn’t do anything wrong.
 Since coconut oil solidifies when the temp is under 76F, the mayo itself will solidify as well when placed in the fridge.
 (I will add a note about this to the recipe.)

-It’s not very convenient, but you you can always set the mayo out on the counter before you want to use it to let it soften up a bit first.
+It’s not very convenient, but you can always set the mayo out on the counter before you want to use it to let it soften up a bit first.
 Next time maybe try using a combination of oils, that is what I do.
-I tend to use 1/3 extra-virgin olive oil, 1/3 virgin coconut oil, and 1/3 sesame oil (not toasted sesame oil).
+I tend to use 1/3 extra-virgin olive oil, 1/3 virgin coconut oil, and 1/3 sesame oil (not toasted sesame oil) or sunflower oil.
 Using a combination of the oils will allow the mayo to stay spreadable straight from the fridge.

 Would it work if I use 3/4 cup coconut oil and 3/4 cup olive oil?
 I don’t have any sesame oil and would rather not buy it if I don’t have to.
 Thanks for your help!